luca-cibinel/tmQM-RDF/data/README.md

-This directory contains all the code needed to download, manage and process the data used in the creation of tmQM-RDF.
+This directory contains all the code needed to download, manage and process the data used in the creation of tmQM-RDF, beside of course tmQM-RDF itself.
 The creation of tmQM-RDF requires the avilability of the tmQM dataset series(see the [main page](/README.md)), hence [appropriate code](/data/raw/tmQMseries/download_data.py) is provided in order to download and store all the required material.
 The same applies to other prerequisite material (see below).

 The derivative dataset tmQM-RDF and the two selections (_lateTM_ and _earlyTM_) are created using the code indexed below.